csvass/hello-world/README.md

 # hello-world

 Hi Everybody!
-Csendesbob here, try to learn sonmthing about git.
+Csendesbob here, try to learn something about git.
 Hello World is for learning how to git